The Electrical Services Stadium Like?

 work to improve facilities for away supporters, they remain pretty basic.

-Robin Carder informs me; 'Travelling fans are also reminded that the Away turnstiles (11 and 12) are not at the front of the ground but via the park entrance accessed off Redan Road (Hill).
-The walk from the High Street entrance to the Away turnstiles can take 10 minute so allow plenty of time, and factor in potential queues due to there being only two turnstiles (there are plans to increase this to three).
+Robin Carder informs me; 'Travelling fans are also reminded that the away turnstiles (11 and 12) are not at the front of the ground but via the park entrance accessed off Redan Road.
+The walk from the High Street entrance to the away turnstiles can take 10 minutes (especially as you are going uphill) so allow plenty of time, and factor in potential queues due to there being only two turnstiles (there are plans to increase this to three).
 The only access to away supporters permitted via the front entrance is for disabled supporters who now have two dedicated wheelchair bays in the away seats.
 Please enquire with the club for more information'.

 |Where To Drink?|